Rookie Villanueva hits 3 homers, Padres get 1st win of 2018 - Philly

 His first two were solo shots off left-hander Kyle Freeland (0-1).
 The first went an estimated 400 feet off the facade of the Western Metal Supply Co. building in the left-field corner with one out in the second.
 The second went an estimated 399 feet into the second deck in left with two outs in the fourth.

-Villanueva made his major league debut in September and hit four homers in 32 at-bats.
+Villanueva hit four homers in 32 at-bats last year after his debut.

+Villanueva said he's felt locked in before, "but I've never hit three home runs."

 The Padres trailed 3-2 before Freddy Galvis hit a two-run single in the sixth and Villanueva scored his third run of the night, on a fielder's choice.

-That made a winner of Ross (1-0), who allowed three runs and five hits in six innings.
-Ross was pitching for the Padres for the first time since opening day 2016.
+Ross (1-0), who allowed three runs and five hits in six innings, was pitching for the Padres for the first time since opening day 2016.
 He didn't pitch again that season and eventually had thoracic outlet surgery.
 He pitched for Texas last year before returning to the Padres on a minor league deal.

 Ross nearly made it unscathed through the order the first time, but Freeland singled to center with one out in the third.
 Charlie Blackmon and DJ LeMahieu walked to load the bases before Nolan Arenado doubled to left.
 Freeland and Blackmon scored but LeMahieu was thrown out at the plate on a relay throw by shortstop Galvis.